Amaha / / / Signs & Symptoms of Trauma in Men & Women | Awareness Guide

 What is Trauma?

-Trauma occurs when a shocking or frightening event impacts so hard that the person struggles to process it, and it goes far beyond the actual event that occurred.
+Trauma occurs when a shocking or frightening event impacts so hard that a person struggles to process it, and it goes far beyond the actual event that occurred.
 It sets in motion whenever someone lives through or even sees anything related that endangers their safety or peace of mind.
 Trauma may arise from a car crash, a natural disaster, a violent encounter, or months of bullying at school.
 It disrupts the normal processing of experiences, often leaving individuals feeling helpless, overwhelmed, and disconnected from their usual coping mechanisms.

 The effects of trauma can be immediate or delayed, sometimes appearing months or even years after the initial incident.
 These effects can manifest in various ways, including changes in thinking patterns, emotional regulation, behaviour, and physical health.
+Understanding trauma's multifaceted nature is essential for providing appropriate support and intervention.

 Types of Trauma